Catalans survive Featherstone cup scare

-Challenge Cup: Catalans Dragons 27-14 Featherstone Rovers - Super League side avoid major upset against Rovers
+Challenge Cup: Catalans Dragons 27-14 Featherstone Rovers - Super League side avoid upset against Rovers

 Last updated on .From the section Rugby League